ismailer7/trending-repos/readme.md

 This Project is going to make use of Maven and Docker, so make sure those two tools are installed on your machine.

-1 - clone this porjet into you local machine
+1 - clone this porject into your local machine.

 ```
 git clone https://github.com/ismailer7/trending-repos